botman/docs/testing.md

 <a id="advanced-testing"></a>
 ## Advanced Testing
 ### Set Driver
-If you are building multi-driver chatbot with BotMan you may have restricted some actions to specific drivers.
+If you are building multi-driver chatbots with BotMan you may have restricted some commands to specific drivers only - for example using the `group` method.

 ```php
 $botman->group(['driver' => FacebookDriver::class], function ($bot) {